Tommaso Salvini: Life

 Salvini was born in Milan to parents who were both actors, his mother being the popular actress Guglielmina Zocchi.

-Finding the boy had a talent for acting, his father organised tuition for him under Modena, who took a liking to the boy.
+Finding the boy had a talent for acting, his father organised tuition for him under Gustavo Modena, who took a liking to the boy.

 His father was involved in the Bon and Berlaffa Company who were presenting Goldoni's Donne Curiose, and the actor who was to play the harlequin Pasquino fell ill.
 Instead of closing the theatre for the night his father asked the young Salvini to play the role.
 In his autobiography, he writes that "when I perceived that some of Pasquino's lines were amusing the audience, I took courage, and, like a little bird making his first flight, I arrived at the goal, and was eager to try again … It is certain that from that time I began to feel that I was somebody."

 In 1847 Salvini joined the company of Adelaide Ristori, who was then at the beginning of her career.
 It was with her as Elettra that he won his first success in tragedy, playing the title role in Alfieri's Oreste at the Teatro Valle in Rome.

 Salvini fought in the First Italian War of Independence in 1849, but otherwise devoted his life to acting.

 In 1853, however, he took a year off because "he rarely felt adequately prepared for a role".
 During this time, he prepared roles in great depth.

 1865 was the 600th anniversary of Dante's birth, and as part of the celebrations Florence invited four of Italy's greatest actors—Ristori, Rossi, Salvini and Majeroni—to play in Silvio Pellico's Francesca di Rimini, which is based on an incident in La Divina Commedia.

 Rossi, who was to play the part of Lancelotto, felt himself ill-suited to the smaller part and Salvini, who had the grand role of Paolo, graciously exchanged with him, and made a memorable performance of it.
 Grateful for his display of urbanity, the government of Florence presented Salvini with a statuette of Dante.

 Salvini's most famous role was Othello, which he played for the first time at Vicenza in June 1856.
 His other important roles included Conrad in Paolo Giacometti's La Morte civile, Egisto in Alfieri's Merope, Saul in Alfieri's Saul, Paolo in Silvio Pellico's Francesca da Rimini, Oedipus in Niccolini's play of that name, Macbeth and King Lear.
 The core of his acting method came from his studies.
 While visiting Gibraltar, for example, he spent time studying the Moors and found one particular man whom he based his Othello on.
 Instead of relying on a mustache, which was the traditional way of depicting a Moor, he tried to copy "gestures, movements, and carriage" to depict the character.